harrisonhoward/PasswordManager/README.md

 **Stay signed in**\
 Have the ability to stay signed in

+**Importing** and **Exporting**
+Importing and Exporting features have been added.
+There are currently only 1 import feature and that is if you exported with Password Manager.
+More Imports will be added.

 ## Frequently asked questions
 ### How do I start the program?